Docs & Best Practices

 Prompt patterns

-Update spec based on requirements
+Update architecture based on specs

 When a folder has accumulated many files and you need a quick overview.